London fiscal balance

 London, the capital of England and the United Kingdom, has a fiscal surplus since the tax collected is above the amount spent on local services.
 Of all the United Kingdom's statistical regions, London runs the highest surplus, both in absolute terms and per capita.
 In the 2016–17 fiscal year, London's surplus was £32.5 billion and its fiscal transfer was £38.6 billion.

 History

 The Labour Party manifesto for the 1964 United Kingdom general election mentions "drift to the south" and the imbalance of London's economy compared to other parts of the United Kingdom as problems to be addressed by the central government.
-The Labour Party won the election, and Harold Wilson's government made a requirement that all new government organisations be set up outside London to combat excessive centralization.
+The Labour Party won the election, and Harold Wilson's government made a requirement that all new government organisations be set up outside London to combat excessive centralisation.
 However, the imbalance continued to increase.

-The London surplus averaged £15 billion between 2000 and 2009, around 4 to 9 percent of the region's gross value added.
-During the Great Recession, the surplus was reduced to less than three percent of GVA.
+The London surplus averaged £15 billion between 2000 and 2009, around 4 to 9 per cent of the region's gross value added.
+During the Great Recession, the surplus was reduced to less than three per cent of GVA.
 The surplus increased by £11 billion between 2015–16 and 2017–18.